Bohr's Atomic Model

 • Applying the total energy formula to the hydrogen atom's electron in different shells reveals the energy levels: -3.6 eV for the first shell, -3.4 eV for the second, -1.51 eV for the third, and -0.85 eV for the fourth shell.

-• Moving from lower to higher shells increases the electron's energy, as seen in the increasing negative values of energy levels.
+• Moving from lower to higher shells increases the electron's energy, as seen in the increasing negative values from shell to shell.

-• The maximum energy of an electron occurs when it is very far from the nucleus, with a total energy of zero, making the electron free from the atom and turning the atom into a cation.
+• The maximum energy of an electron occurs when it is very far from the nucleus, with a total energy of zero, signifying the electron is free from the atom, turning it into a cation.

 • Excitation occurs when an electron gains energy, moving to higher shells, while de-excitation happens when it loses energy, moving to lower shells.

-• Electrons require a specific amount of energy to move between energy levels, with a quantization principle dictating that only certain energy values are accepted.
+• Electrons require specific amounts of energy to move between energy levels, with the difference in energy levels determining the necessary energy for excitation or de-excitation.

 01:08:58

 • Various atomic models have been proposed over the years, starting with John Dalton's atom model in 1807, followed by JJ Thompson's plum pudding model in 1897, and Ernest Rutherford's nuclear model in 1911.
 Niels Bohr's planetary model in 1913 addressed the limitations of Rutherford's model, but it also had drawbacks.
-Subsequently, the Schrödinger quantum model in 1926 was introduced, which will be discussed in a future video.
+Subsequently, the Schrödinger quantum model was introduced in 1926, which will be discussed in a separate video.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar